Not Your Average Kindergarten

 Green, Yellow, Red

 This is a really simple system which is easy to make and use – kids understand it even if they don’t know much English.
-With my class, if a student isn’t listening well or isn’t following directions etc. I first give them a warning and a chance to stop what they are doing and focus.
-If this doesn’t work I’ll change them from green to yellow (I use velcro stickers on the back of the faces), if distracting/destructive behavior persists I’ll change them from yellow to red and give a final warning before the Korean coteacher will take them outside the classroom to discuss the issue.
-When they are on yellow or red I encourage them to do well for the rest of the class so I can change them back to green!
-This method works well for behavior management and I mostly used it the first few months I taught my class.
-Now they know what my expectations are and it’s very rare for someone to change from green to yellow or red!
+If a student isn’t listening well or isn’t following directions, I first give them a warning and a chance to stop what they are doing.
+If this doesn’t work I’ll change them from green to yellow (I use velcro stickers on the back of the faces).
+If the behavior persists, I’ll change them from yellow to red, and give a final warning.
+When they are on yellow or red, I encourage them to do well for the rest of the class so I can change them back to green.
+This method works well especially in the first few months I taught my class.
+Now students know expectations, and it’s very rare for a student to change from green!

 (Pictured below – you can see examples of my green smiley faces and brag tags!)

 My kids really love these!
-On one wall in my classroom I have a list of my students names, next to their name a Velcro sticker.
+On one wall in my classroom I have a list of my students names with a Velcro sticker.
 I have brag tags for several different things – you can find lots of printables online!
 For my class I use 5 different brag tags: Best Handwriting, Super Speller, Super Reader, Kind to Others, and I’m Responsible.
 If theres a lesson where the kids are struggling to focus or listen I pull out the brag tags and draw attention to the students that are doing well.
 This motivates the whole class because everyone wants something positive next to their name!
 This has especially helped my kids improve their handwriting and listening skills!

 Reward Boards & Sticker Charts